fairyeszhuo/GEO4962-2021/_episodes/02-CMIP6-data.md

 # CMIP6 data in [GEO4962 Jupyterhub](https://geo4962.tacco.sigma2.no/)

-The most CMIP6 model data can be found in the **shared-tacco-ns1004k-cmip** folder.
-The NorESM model data can be found in the **??** folder.
+The CMIP6 model data can be found in the **shared-tacco-ns1004k-cmip** folder.
+The NorESM model data is in a separate directory and can be found in the **shared-tacco-ns1004k-cmroot** folder.

 ## Overview of CMIP6 data Structure